Medical error: Impact

-One extrapolation suggests that 180,000 people die each year partly as a result of iatrogenic injury.
-The World Health Organization registered 14 million new cases and 8.2 million cancer-related deaths in 2012.
-It estimated that the number of cases could increase by 70% through 2032.
+One study suggests that 180,000 people die each year partly as a result of iatrogenic injury.
+This appears to be increasing - for example, the World Health Organization registered 14 million new cases and 8.2 million cancer-related deaths in 2012, and estimated that the number of cases could increase by 70% through 2032.
 As the number of cancer patients receiving treatment increases, hospitals around the world are seeking ways to improve patient safety, to emphasize traceability and raise efficiency in their cancer treatment processes.

 Children are often more vulnerable to a negative outcome when a medication error occurs as they have age-related differences in how their bodies absorb, metabolize, and excrete pharmaceutical agents.

+One study reported that approximately 6.9% to 14.5% of pediatric patients were prescribed inappropriate medications secondary to diagnostic inaccuracies.

+A 2019 study reported that pediatric emergency departments are susceptible to medication errors due to weight-based dosing calculations, prescribing inaccuracies, and challenges within communication which contributed to inappropriate mediation administration in children.

 UK

 In the UK, an estimated 850,000 medical errors occur each year, costing over £2 billion (estimated in the year 2000).
 The accuracy of this estimate is not clear.
-Criticism has included the statistical handling of measurement errors in the report, and significant subjectivity in determining which deaths were "avoidable" or due to medical error, and an erroneous assumption that 100% of patients would have survived if optimal care had been provided.
+Criticism has included the statistical handling of measurement errors in the report, significant subjectivity in determining which deaths were "avoidable" or due to medical error, and an erroneous assumption that 100% of patients would have survived if optimal care had been provided.

-A 2006 study found that medication errors are among the most common medical mistakes, harming at least 1.5 million people every year.
-According to the study, 400,000 preventable drug-related injuries occur each year in hospitals, 800,000 in long-term care settings, and roughly 530,000 among Medicare recipients in outpatient clinics.
-The report stated that these are likely to be conservative estimates.
-In 2000 alone, the extra medical costs incurred by preventable drug-related injuries approximated $887 million—and the study looked only at injuries sustained by Medicare recipients, a subset of clinic visitors.
-None of these figures take into account lost wages and productivity or other costs.